kups23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 9-duplicate_last_line script created to duplicate last line of iacta
 - 10-no_more_js script created to delete all files with js extention
 - 11-directories script created to count directory
+- 12-newest_files script created to list 10 newst files in the directory